kokkos/kokkos/BUILD.md

 where the `...` are the specs for your project and the desired Kokkos configuration.
 Again, a `spack-build` directory will be created where you can run `make`.

 Spack has a few idiosyncracies that make building outside of Spack annoying related to Spack forcing use of a compiler wrapper.
-This can be worked around by having a `-DSpack_WORKAROUND=On` given your CMake.
-Then add the block of code to your CMakeLists.txt:
+This can be worked around by having a `-DSpack_WORKAROUND=On` given in your CMake.
+Then add this block of code to your CMakeLists.txt:

 ````
 if (Spack_WORKAROUND)